Amazon declares the end of summer with a spectacular sale – Here’s what to buy

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon end of summer sale 2021: Best deals from Shark, Samsung, Bose and more
+Amazon end of summer sale 2021: Best deals on TVs, headphones, tablets and more

-Whether it’s a vacuum or wireless headphones, you won’t want to miss these offers
+Whether it’s a Shark vacuum or an echo dot, you won’t want to miss these offers

 It feels as though we’ve barely had the chance to get some sunshine on our pasty pins but, according to Amazon at least, summer is officially over.

-Today, the online giant has launched its end of season sale, with great offers on products landing every day until Friday 3 September.
+The online giant has launched its end of season sale, with some great deals on products landing every day until Friday 3 September.

 Giving bargain hunters one last chance to snap up a deal before its major Black Friday event, the nine-day sale will have plenty of savings on everything from essential tech to upgrade your living room, to kitchen and beauty essentials and even kids’ toys.